Nercury/mars-wrong-results/README.md

 The issue rare, but unacceptable.
 The workaround is to ensure that `MultipleActiveResultSets` is not set.

-More information is at the end of this README.

 ## OS

 - Failed to observe issue on Windows